Square (video game company): 1987–1995: Expansion and notable staff

-Besides Final Fantasy, other projects were produced which spawned their own series.
+As Final Fantasy became a featured property for the company, Square produced additional projects that became successful series of their own.
+The Japan-exclusive real-time strategy series Hanjuku Hero, which began in 1988, parodied conventions of the RPG genre.
 Kawazu helmed an RPG project for the Game Boy.
 Released in 1989, Makai Toushi SaGa (The Final Fantasy Legend) spawned the SaGa series, which Kawazu would continue to be involved over the years.
 After the release of Final Fantasy III (1990), Ishii was offered the chance to create his own game, leading to the production of Seiken Densetsu: Final Fantasy Gaiden (Final Fantasy Adventure) for the Game Boy in 1991.
 Ishii went on to develop additional Seiken Densetsu titles, released outside of Japan as the Mana series.
-A lesser-known series was the Japan-exclusive real-time strategy series Hanjuku Hero, which began in 1988 and focused on parodying conventions of the RPG genre.
-The company also developed several notable standalone titles including Chrono Trigger, born from a collaboration between Sakaguchi, Dragon Quest creator Yuji Horii, and Dragon Ball artist Akira Toriyama; Super Mario RPG, produced in collaboration with Nintendo using characters from the Mario franchise; and the Western-exclusive Secret of Evermore.
-Speaking in 2001, Sakaguchi noted that while Final Fantasy was the company's most recognized property, Square's cultivation of several other series meant that it did not have to rely on Final Fantasy to be profitable.
+A famous game from the period was Chrono Trigger, born from a collaboration between Sakaguchi, Dragon Quest creator Yuji Horii, and Dragon Ball artist Akira Toriyama.
+Among other standalone titles were the Western-exclusive Secret of Evermore, and the Mario-themed Super Mario RPG co-produced with Nintendo.
+Reflecting on this period, Sakaguchi noted that Final Fantasy was the company's most recognized property, while celebrating the fact that the company would still be profitable on the merits of their other successful game series.

-Additional staff joined Square by the 1990s, inspired by the successful Final Fantasy series; the most notable included Kitase, Tetsuya Nomura, Tetsuya Takahashi, and Kaori Tanaka.
-Their first work for Square was on Final Fantasy IV (1991), which was also designer Takashi Tokita's first project as a full-time employee, and Hiroyuki Ito's first as game designer.
-Also joining the company was Chihiro Fujioka, who worked on several projects including co-directing Super Mario RPG; Kenichi Nishi, who worked in minor roles on Chrono Trigger and Super Mario RPG; artist Yusuke Naora, who first worked on Final Fantasy VI; Kazushige Nojima, known for his work on the Glory of Heracles series; and Motomu Toriyama, who at the time had no experience with game development and worked as a scenario writer.
-The music staff of Square also expanded, with four more composers being hired between 1990 and 1993.
-They were Kenji Ito, who contributed to both the SaGa and Mana series; Hiroki Kikuta, who worked on both the Mana series and standalone projects; Yasunori Mitsuda, who would become famous for his work on the Chrono series; and Yoko Shimomura, who was previously a composer for Capcom.
+Additional staff joined Square by the early 1990s, inspired by the successful Final Fantasy series, with several first working on Final Fantasy IV (1991), Yoshinori Kitase acted as a writer and later director, artist Tetsuya Nomura began as a graphic designer, and Tetsuya Takahashi and Kaori Tanaka were both artists and writers.
+Takashi Tokita became a full-time employee at the company, and Hiroyuki Ito began his work as a game designer.
+Chihiro Fujioka worked on several projects including co-directing Super Mario RPG.
+Kenichi Nishi worked in minor roles on Chrono Trigger and Super Mario RPG.
+Masato Kato, who joined in 1993, became scenario writer for Chrono Trigger.
+Artist Yusuke Naora first worked on Final Fantasy VI.
+Kazushige Nojima, known for his work on the Glory of Heracles series, joined as a scenario writer.
+Future director Motomu Toriyama, who had no experience with game development, began as a scenario writer.

+Square also hired additional music staff.
+Kenji Ito contributed to both the SaGa and Mana series.
+Hiroki Kikuta worked on the Mana series and standalone projects.
+Yasunori Mitsuda started as a sound designer and was lauded for his work on the Chrono series.
+Yoko Shimomura, formerly a Capcom composer, did her first work on Live A Live (1994).
 In 1995, Square moved its headquarters to the Shimomeguro district in Meguro.